 Calming treats and chews are excellent options for sudden-onset canine anxiety.
-When you hear that first rumble of thunder, knowing you can reach for the calming treats and have onset within 30-60 minutes is reassuring.
+When you hear the first rumble of thunder, knowing you can reach for the calming treats and have an onset within 30-60 minutes is reassuring.

 For generalized or separation anxiety, though, a multimodal approach is better.
 Multimodal means utilizing a variety of tools to achieve a more effective, complete response.

 Dr. Erin Perotii-Orcutt, DVM, from Four Paws Veterinary Center in Seattle, recommends an entire toolbox for tackling canine anxiety.
 What can you keep in the toolbox?

 - Pheromones that mimic the scent of mother dogs

 - Pressure wraps that work along the same principle as “hug machines”

 - Puzzle toys to stimulate the brain away from fretting behaviors

 Used with calming treats and chews, your dog stands a better chance of defeating that anxiety monster.